Arthur de Gobineau: Minister to Greece

 In 1832, although nominally independent, Greece had become a joint Anglo-French-Russian protectorate.
 As such the British, French and Russian ministers in Athens had the theoretical power to countermand any decision of the Greek cabinet.
 Gobineau repeatedly advised against France exercising this power, writing Greece was "the sad and living evidence of European ineptness and presumptuousness".
-He attacked the British attempt to bring Westminster-style democracy to Greece as bringing about "the complete decay of a barbarous land" while the accusing the French of being guilty of introducing the Greeks to "the most inept Voltairianism".
-About the "Eastern Question", Gobineau advised against French support for the irredentist Greek Megali Idea, writing the Greeks could not replace the Ottoman Empire, and if the Ottoman Empire should be replaced with a greater Greece, only Russia would benefit.
-Gobineau advised Paris:
+He attacked the British attempt to bring Westminster-style democracy to Greece as bringing about "the complete decay of a barbarous land" while accusing the French of being guilty of introducing the Greeks to "the most inept Voltairianism".
+However, during his later years, the Greek economy began to grow rapidly; due to this, Gobineau "became so impressed by the Greek economic and social development that he unwittingly acknowledged the benefits of the modern era".
+After that point, he showed sympathy for the contemporary Greek society building a modern state.

+About the "Eastern Question", Gobineau was initially in favor of Greek expansionism; he was a supporter of Ioannis Kolettis and his Megali Idea.
+However, later on, he advised against French support for the irredentist Greek aspirations, writing the Greeks could not replace the Ottoman Empire, and if the Ottoman Empire should be replaced with a greater Greece, only Russia would benefit.
+He no longer believed that a revived "Greek empire" could thwart Russian imperialism.
+He believed that the Ottoman Empire was more suitable to do so at the time.
+Gobineau advised Paris: "The Greeks will not control the Orient, neither will the Armenians nor the Slav nor any Christian population, and, at the same time, if others were to come—even the Russians, the most oriental of them all—they could only submit to the harmful influences of this anarchic situation. [...]
+For me [...] there is no Eastern Question and if I had the honour of being a great government I should concern myself no longer with developments in these areas."
 In the spring of 1866, Christian Greeks rebelled against the Ottoman Empire on the island of Crete.
 Three emissaries arrived in Athens to ask Gobineau for French support for the uprising, saying it was well known that France was the champion of justice and the rights of "small nations".
 As France was heavily engaged in the war in Mexico Gobineau, speaking for Napoleon III, informed the Cretans to expect no support from France—they were on their own in taking on the Ottoman Empire.
+He called the uprising "the most perfect monument to lies, mischief and impudence that has been seen in thirty years".
 He had no sympathy with the Greek desire to liberate their compatriots living under Ottoman rule; writing to his friend Anton von Prokesch-Osten he noted: "It is one rabble against another".
+In his elderly years, however, he returned to his original position, supporting Greek irredentist ideas.